IMPROVING ACCESS TO DIAGNOSIS, TREAMENT AND CARE

 The RDAF is a multi-stakeholder, not-for-profit association established in Switzerland.
 The RDAF brings together actors in the field of rare diseases representing the industry, healthcare professionals, patient and research organizations.
 Our members are united by the common goal to improve access to the diagnosis, treatment and care for people living with rare diseases through dialogue with key stakeholders.

 Thanks to its unique institutional set-up, the RDAF provides a reliable and neutral platform to foster dialogue and define common solutions for action.
-Bringing together stakeholders is key to identifying the main challenges for access to diagnosis, treatment and care for patients with rare diseases, and defining actions to tackle those barriers and conveying our message in an efficient manner.
+Bringing together stakeholders is key to identifying the main challenges for access to diagnosis, treatment and care for patients with rare diseases, defining actions to tackle those barriers and conveying our message in an efficient manner.

 The General Assembly